What is a urinalysis?

 It may help to think of urine specific gravity as the density of the urine.
 A healthy kidney should produce dense (concentrated) urine, while watery (dilute) urine may signal underlying disease.

 One of the kidney's jobs is to maintain the body's water level within relatively narrow limits.
-If there is an excess of water in the body, then the kidneys allow the excess water to pass out in the urine, and the urine becomes more watery or dilute.
-If there is a shortage of water in the body (as in dehydration), then the kidneys reduce the amount of water lost in urine, and the pet passes more concentrated urine.
+If there is an excess of water in the body, the kidneys allow the excess water to pass out in the urine, and the urine becomes more watery or diluted.
+If there is a shortage of water in the body (as in dehydration), the kidneys reduce the amount of water lost in urine, and the pet passes more concentrated urine.

 What is urine pH and why is it measured?